BabylonJS/OldDocumentationSite/content/babylon101/babylon101/Particles.md

 * [Playground Example - Sphere Emitter](https://www.babylonjs-playground.com/#MRRGXL#2)

+With `sphereEmitter.radiusRange` you can define where along the radius the particles should be emitted.
+A value of 0 means only on the surface while a value of 1 means all along the radius.

 If you prefer to chose the emission direction, you can create a directed sphere emitter

 ```javascript